rishabhpandey7/multi-potree/README.md

 * watch for changes to the source code and automatically create a new build on change
 * start a web server at localhost:1234.

-Go to http://localhost:1234/examples/ to test the examples.
+To run the standard Potree single viewer, go to http://localhost:1234/examples/ to test any of the examples.
+To run the double pointcloud viewer, go to the test.html in the examples folder.
+Then, duplicate and rename the file and modify the pathw in the html file to your own point cloud.

 ### Convert Point Clouds to Potree Format